JustinWang239/Java-Image-To-Pixel-Art/README.md

 # Credits:

-The implementation was taken from https://github.com/imdeep2905/Pixit#Logic-behind-pixelating: however my implmentation fixes the issue of having unchanged pixels when the image resolution is not divisible by the selected pixel size.
+The implementation was taken from https://github.com/imdeep2905/Pixit#Logic-behind-pixelating: however my implementation fixes the issue of having unchanged pixels when the image resolution is not divisible by the selected pixel size.

 # Some Examples: